zhaihan001/Team-Project2-Bootcamp-Bayou-Grill/README.md

 - Polished, responsive and interactive UI.

 - Have a professional README (with unique name, description, technologies used, screenshot, and link to deployed application).

+## Installation

+- run "npm install" in terminal
+- login to mysql and source the database
+- Exit mysql
+- run "nodemon start" to start the application
+- Navigate to "localhost:3001" to access the application